Shaolin Monastery: Yuan, Ming, and Qing dynasties

-At the beginning of the Yuan dynasty, Emperor Shizu of Yuan installed the monk Xueting Fuyu (雪庭福裕, 1203–1275) as the abbot of Shaolin and put him in charge of all the temples in the Mount Song area.
+At the beginning of the Yuan dynasty, Emperor Shizu of Yuan installed the monk Xueting Fuyu (1203–1275) as the abbot of Shaolin and put him in charge of all the temples in the Mount Song area.
 During this period, the abbot undertook important construction work, including the building of the Bell Tower and the Drum Tower.
 He also introduced the generational lineage system of the Shaolin disciples through a 70-character poem—each character in line corresponding to the name of the next generation of disciples.
 In 1260, Fuyu was honored with the title of the Divine Buddhist Master, and in 1312, posthumously named Duke of Jin (晉國公 (jìn guó gōng)) by the Yuan emperor.

 The fall of the Yuan dynasty and the establishment of the Ming dynasty brought much unrest, in which the temple community needed to defend itself from rebels and bandits.
 During the Red Turban Rebellion in the 14th century, bandits ransacked the monastery for its real or supposed valuables, destroying much of the temple and driving the monks away.
 The monastery was likely abandoned from 1351 or 1356 (the most likely dates for the attack) to at least 1359, when government troops retook Henan.
 The events of this period would later figure heavily in 16th-century legends of the temple's patron saint Vajrapani, with the story being changed to claim a victory for the monks, rather than a defeat.

 With the establishment of the Ming dynasty in the mid-14th century, Shaolin recovered, and a large part of the monastic community that had fled during the Red Turban attacks returned.
 At the beginning of the Ming dynasty, the government did not advocate martial arts.
 During the reign of the Jiajing Emperor, Japanese pirates harassed China's coastal areas, and generals Yu Dayou and Qi Jiguang led their troops against the pirates.
 During his stay in Fujian, Qi Jiguang convened martial artists from all over China, including local Shaolin monks, to develop a set of boxing and staff fighting techniques to be used against Japanese pirates.
 Owing to the monks' merits in fighting against the Japanese, the government renovated the temple on a large scale, and Shaolin enjoyed certain privileges, such as food tax exemption, granted by the government.
 Afterward, Shaolin monks were recruited by the Ming government at least six times to participate in wars.
-Due to their outstanding contribution to Chinese military success, the imperial court built monuments and buildings for the Shaolin Temple on numerous occasions.
+Due to their contribution to Chinese military success, the imperial court built monuments and buildings for the Shaolin Temple on numerous occasions.
 This also contributed to the establishment of the legitimacy of Shaolin kung fu in the national martial arts community.
-During the Ming Dynasty (in the mid-16th century), Shaolin reached its apogee and held its position as the central place of the Caodong School of Chan Buddhism.
+During the mid-16th century, Shaolin reached its apogee and held its position as the central place of the Caodong School of Chan Buddhism.